The Mountains of Illinois

 - Present in many Christmas specials and stories of Jesus: this is Bethlehem◊ in Real Life.

-- National Lampoon's Christmas Vacation takes place in suburban Chicago, but in the opening scene where the Griswolds are driving down the highway to look for the perfect Christmas tree, mountains can be seen very clearly in the background.
-Chicago does not have mountains anywhere near it.
-This scene was actually filmed just north of Breckenridge, Colorado, on CO State Highway 9, between Breckenridge and Frisco.
+- National Lampoon's Christmas Vacation takes place in suburban Chicago, but in the opening scene where the Griswolds are driving down the highway to look for the perfect Christmas tree, they are clearly on Colorado State Highway 9 just north of Breckenridge.
+Would the Griswalds really drive all the way out to Colorado to get a tree?

 - The Driftless Area is about a two hour drive from Chicago, though. close enough.